Kalle-Koskinen/D2-dclone-notificator/README.md

 You can now run the script by clicking on the batch file (d2dclone_notifier.bat) or its shortcut.
 Or you can run the script from the command line as instructed here (https://codeigo.com/python/run-python-script-on-windows).

 Don't be scared, it should only take a few minutes!

+# What?! (easy difficulty)

+It is impossible to learn a language by speaking when you don't know even the basic words.
+No worries, here is the easiest way to install: https://github.com/Kalle-Koskinen/D2-dclone-notificator/tree/Kalle-Koskinen-Ez-Inst

 # I want to use this for ladder/hardcore
 At this point you would have to slightly edit the code to do that.
 You can do that by opening the script in a text editor, and in the beginning of the script, changing *league* (softcore/hardcore) and *ladder* (ladder/non-ladder) parameters.
 For league, "1" is hardcore and "2" is softcore (quotation marks included).
 For ladder, "1" is ladder and "2" is non-ladder (quotation marks included).